hcerpandam/TimeForceAppFERV1/README.md

 ## Description

-This is the **back-end** of an open source project for an online time banking.
+This is the **front-end** of an open source project for an online time banking.

 Is being developed with Spring (Spring boot tool), JPA, Hibernate and MySQL.